UniqueCas1/My-DSA-Data-Analysis-Project-Documentation-2/README.md

 - Reformatting column type in data set
 - Joining the two tables

-ANALYSIS TOOLS
+### ANALYSIS TOOLS
-Microsoft Excel 2019 for data inspection
+ 1. Microsoft Excel 2019 [Download Here](https://www.microsoft.com/en-us/microsoft-365/download-office) for data inspection.
-SQL Server for querying and Analysis
+ 2. SQL Server [Download Here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) for querying and Analysis

 ### Exploratory Data Analysis
 By employing the use of SQL queries, I was able to answer the following questions: